duganchen/electron-react-typescript-boilerplate/README.md

 That starts both the React server and Electron.

-In VSCode, set a breakpoint .
+In VSCode, set a breakpoint somewhere in the React.
 Select the "Attach to Chrome" configuration and, well, attach to Chrome (Electron).
 Use the application until VSCode hits the breakpoint.

-You've have live reloading for the React, because it's being served with react-scripts.
+You've have live reloading for the React, because it's being served with react-scripts

 To pick up changes to the main process, build the Typescript with (Cmd|Ctrl)-Shift-b.
-Then select the "Restart" menu item.
+Then select the "Restart" menu item to restart your app.

 When you're done, Select "File->Quit".

-## Debugging the Main Process

-To debug the main process, don't use "yarn start".
-Instead, start only the React server with:

-    BROWSER=none yarn workspace renderer start

-Wait for the port to open.
-Then, in VSCode, use the "Debug Main Process" launch configuration and let VSCode launch Electron.
-Set a breakpoint in the main process.
-VSCode should hit it.

 ## Credits